edge-cloud/www.edge-cloud.net/_posts/2013-12-17-openstack-with-vsphere-and-nsx-part1.md

 After you are logged in, we will perform the basic configuration.
 This basic configuration will be the same for all four appliances.
 I therefore recommend, that you first complete the installation of all four appliances.

-First, configure a new admin password for each of the appliances with the command `set user &#60;username&#62 password`:
+First, configure a new admin password for each of the appliances with the command `set user <username> password`:

 <pre>nsx-controller # set user admin password
 Enter new password: